insolar/docs/docs/source/requester.rst

         "github.com/insolar/x-crypto/x509"
       )

 #.
-To prepare the requester, do the following:
+Declare, set, and initialize the following:

    #.
 Insolar supports ECDSA-signed requests.
 Since an ECDSA signature in Golang consists of two big integers, declare a single structure to contain it.

       .. _set_url:

    #.
 Set the API endpoint URL to that of TestNet.
    #.
-Create and initialize an HTTP client for connection re-use and store a ``cookiejar`` inside.
+Create and initialize an HTTP client for connection reuse and store a ``cookiejar`` inside.
    #.
 Create a variable for the JSON RPC 2.0 request identifier.
 The identifier is to be incremented for every request and each corresponding response will contain it.

    .. _cookie: